Glen Eden

 Waitakere Ranges Orographic Rainfall

-Glen Eden receives elevated rainfall due to its position at the foot of the Waitakere Ranges, which intercept moisture-laden westerly weather systems.
-Annual rainfall exceeds 1,200mm, with intense events producing rapid runoff from the steep hillside catchments.
-The Waikumete Stream responds quickly to heavy rain, and saturated clay soils on steep slopes create landslip risk during prolonged wet periods.
-Civil construction must account for these conditions in retaining wall drainage, slope stability, and stormwater design.
+Glen Eden receives elevated rainfall from its position at the foot of the Waitakere Ranges, which intercept westerly weather systems coming off the Tasman.
+Annual rainfall exceeds 1,200 mm.
+Intense events produce rapid runoff from the steep hillside catchments, the Waikumete Stream responds quickly to heavy rain, and saturated clay soils on steep slopes create real landslip risk during extended wet periods.
+Civil construction here needs to account for all of that in retaining wall drainage, slope stability design, and stormwater networks.

 Local Challenges